 What are the key things you need to know to clean stone floors safely?

 'Don’t over-mop and don't use too much water ,' say the experts at Beswick Stone.
 'This is the number one cause of dirty, stained floors.
 Lock up the mop and get it out once a week.

 'And for dark stones and slate, scratches will be much more visible, therefore tired, worn out vacuum heads can cause lots of damage.'
 Lock up the vacuum cleaner.

 How to keep life simple when cleaning stone floors

 Choose your flooring wisely in the first place.
 Select more resilient stone flooring in darker or natural shades for heavy traffic areas such as kitchens and entrance halls, unless you're prepared to put in the effort to maintain paler stones.
 Fired Earth's Colin Roby-Welford says: 'If you’re at the stage of choosing flooring, try to be realistic about how much time you’re likely to want to spend on cleaning.

-While you certainly could opt for gleaming white marble in a busy kitchen, your floor will only continue to look sparkling white if you’re prepared to get cleaning at the first sign of a spillage or paw print, whereas the very same marble might be a perfect choice for a spa-style bathroom.'
+While you certainly could opt for gleaming white marble for glamorous kitchen ideas, your floor will only continue to look sparkling white if you’re prepared to get cleaning at the first sign of a spillage or paw print, whereas the very same marble might be a perfect choice for spa-style bathroom ideas.'

 Sound advice, we are sure you will agree.